Pav Bhaji is a street food dish from Mumbai, packed with vegetables, spices, and delicious butter.

 Add in 1/2 cup diced capsicum and 400 g tinned tomatoes.
 Stir for a few minutes until the tomato starts to break down.
 Mix in 1/4 tsp turmeric powder, 2 tbsp pav bhaji masala, 1/2 tsp chilli powder and 2 tsp kosher salt.

 Stir in the 2 cups chopped potato, 1/2 cup green peas and 1/2 cup diced carrot.
-Pour in 1 cup water and mix well, making sure any fond is deglazed.
+Pour in 1 1/2 cups water and mix well, making sure any fond is deglazed.

 Close the pressure cooker and pressure cook on high for 5 minutes, then quick release or natural release for a further 10 minutes.